Construction and Zoning Disputes

 - ‘Setback’ and issues related to property lines;

 Zoning disputes often end up as complicated matters, requiring legal representation in filing paperwork disputing claims and requiring appearances before local zoning appeals boards.
 One way to prevent these disputes is by making sure you have a thorough understanding of all zoning ordinances before you begin building.

 Contact Our Experienced Real Estate Attorneys

 When you’re building a home or a business, it’s important to be aware of the potential impacts of zoning regulations and the potential for construction disputes.
 At Cavallo & Cavallo, our experienced New York real estate attorneys can help you avoid snags that cost you time and money, and potentially prevent you from finishing your project.
-With offices in the Bronx and New Rochelle, we are prepared to provide effective legal service in handling all your real estate needs.
+With offices in the Bronx and Westchester, we are prepared to provide effective legal service in handling all your real estate needs.